tony-aw/tinycodet/README.md

 multiple packages under the same alias.

 And that is where `tinyoperations`’s `import_as()` function comes in.
-It loads an R package under an alias, and also loads any specified **dependencies**, **enhances** and/or **extensions** of the package under the very same alias.
+It loads an R package + its foreign exports under an alias, and also loads any specified **dependencies**, **enhances** and/or **extensions** of the package under the very same alias.
 It also informs the user which objects from a package will overwrite which objects from other packages, so you will never be surprised.
 The `import_as()` function also only loads exported functions (unlike `loadNamespace()`, which loads both internal and external functions).
 This is, I think, more desirable, as internal function should remain, you know, internal.

 `import_as(alias, ...)` is thus essentially the multi-package equivalent of `alias <- loadNamespace(...)`.